transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 When you access the Sense chat URL, you will likely be asked for login credentials.
 Most organisations will have their own authentication protocols (e.g. username + password).
 Regardless, login these days should be a breeze with any OAuth2-compliant service provider your agency decides to use.

-### _Illustration: WOG AAD login for Singapore public service agencies_
+### Illustration: WOG AAD login for Singapore public service agencies

 For Singapore public service agencies, one possibility your agency may set up is for you to use your WOG AAD account for login.
-If so, login is as simple as a single click on the corporate login button:
+If so, login is as simple as a single click on the corporate login button (click on image below to view .mov file):

 [![Sense Login](https://rogueteacher.me/images/transformgovsg/sense-login.png)](https://rogueteacher.me/images/transformgovsg/sense-login.mov)

 ## Sense Chat
-After login, you'll be immediately brought to the Sense chat interface, with four key components:
+After login, you'll be immediately brought to the Sense chat interface, with four key components (click on image below to view .mov file):

 - **New Chat Button**: starts a new chat session, and the chat interface refreshes
 - **Side Panel Toggle**: opens the side panel where you can see past conversations with Sense, and access the ReadMe